-ABRILLIANT spectacle and engremembered by all who took part marked the occasion of the second annual H.B.C. masquerade ball on January 11th.
+ABRILLIANT spectacle and enjoyable time that will be long remembered by all who took part marked the occasion of the second annual H.B.C. masquerade ball on January 11th.
 The costumes and disguises were very cleverly designed.
 The music was excellent and not a dull moment was allowed to creep in throughout the entire five hours of merriment.